 It has been suggested that spirulina can have a positive impact on the heart by reducing the amount of bad cholesterol and blood pressure.
-One recent small-sided study investigated the impact of spirulina supplementation on LDL levels and found that by taking just 1 gram of spirulina every day over a 3-month period, participants LDL levels dropped by 10%.
+One recent study investigated the impact of spirulina supplementation on LDL levels and found that by taking just 1 gram of spirulina every day over a 3-month period, participants’ LDL levels dropped by 10%.

 Spirulina supplementation may also be useful in physical training.
 Oxidative stress is a by-product of exercise and therefore, consuming a high number of antioxidants may reduce the amount of stress experienced during exercise.

-One recent study found spirulina to be effective at reducing a number of symptoms associated with allergic rhinitis.
+One recent study found spirulina to be effective at reducing the number of symptoms associated with allergic rhinitis.
 Furthermore, there is evidence to suggest spirulina may also assist in the management of type 2 diabetes and hypertension.

 As reflected on, the two most common methods of taking spirulina are:

 If you find the taste of spirulina to be overpowering or difficult to drink, consider adding it to a smoothie or fruit juices instead.
-Not only will the drink become far more palatable, by adding fruits will boost the micro-nutrient content thus increasing the potential health benefits.
+Not only will the drink become far more palatable, but adding fruits will boost the micro-nutrient content thus increasing the potential health benefits.

 Considering that spirulina nourishes the body with a range of essential micronutrients in large quantities, it can unequivocally be stated that spirulina can have a positive impact on health and function.

 As highlighted in the previous sections, research has indicated that spirulina may have a significant benefit on health and wellness.
-It may also be used by those who have chronic medical conditions such as diabetes, anemia, and hypertension, however, more research is required to confirm this.
+It may also be used by those who have chronic medical conditions such as diabetes, anaemia, and hypertension, however, more research is required to confirm this.

 While more research needs to be conducted on spirulina to confirm the effects that supplementing it has on health, there does appear to be a number of benefits associated with spirulina.
 With that being said, it should be supplemented with caution and those with medical conditions must consult their physician prior to taking spirulina.